sms1sis/termux-setup/README.md

 - **Shell & Prompt**:
   - Installs `Zsh` and `Oh My Zsh`.
-  - Installs the `Starship` cross-shell prompt, pre-configured with the `gruvbox-rainbow` preset.
+  - Installs the `Starship` cross-shell prompt, pre-configured with the `catppuccin-powerline` preset.
 - **Zsh Plugins**:
   - `zsh-autosuggestions` for fish-like command suggestions.
   - `zsh-syntax-highlighting` for real-time command highlighting.